Arkansas–Texas A&M football rivalry: Series history

 The rivalry once again became a conference matchup when Texas A&M joined the SEC on July 1, 2012, and became a member of the West Division of the conference alongside Arkansas.
 However, for Texas A&M's first two seasons in the SEC the series was played as a home-and-home series at the schools' campuses (Texas A&M hosted in 2012 and Arkansas hosted in 2013); the series resumed neutral-site play in AT&T Stadium for the 2014 season until at least 2024.
 Multiple athletic directors at Texas A&M have expressed a desire to move away from playing the game at AT&T Stadium, and on July 20, 2020, it was reported that the game would be played at Kyle Field due to precautions stemming from the COVID-19 pandemic, with a return trip potentially being played at Donald W. Reynolds Razorback Stadium in 2021.
 That return trip to Fayetteville did not happen, and the series resumed being played in Arlington in 2021.

 After joining the SEC in 2012, A&M went on a 9-game winning streak, which was its longest in the series and first winning streak of more than 2 games in the series for the Aggies since 1938–1943.
 Arkansas broke the streak in 2021 and improved its record against A&M in Arlington to 4–6.

+Starting in 2025, the game will no longer be a neutral-site game played in Arlington.
+Further, due to the expansion of the SEC in 2024, which eliminated divisions, the two teams will no longer meet on an annual basis, as both teams are not protected opponents of each other in conference scheduling.